rastertail/rastertail.github.io/content/blog/bs-1/index.md

 ![A full image of BS-1](bs-1.jpg)
 This is BS-1, my breadboard synthesizer.
-It features a dual-rail power supply, a MIDI-to-CV converter, two oscillators, two LFOs, a noise source, a mixer, a filter capable of lowpass and bandpass, two ADSRs, and a VCA.
+It features a dual-rail power supply, a MIDI-to-CV converter, two oscillators, two LFOs, a noise source, a mixer, a Polivoks VCF clone, two ADSRs, and a VCA.
 Since I am no analog electronics expert by any means, none of these designs are original, and instead were taken from various places off the Internet.
 However, I want to write this article to explain how I picked out the designs, and how the build process went overall.